“A seed needs a fertile soil to grow.” ― Lailah Gifty Akita

 - Reflect & Improve – “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
 As we tend to focus on short term goals and put the customer first, we get so busy that we struggle to find time and energy to reflect on and improve our way of working.
 For similar reasons as why we value feedback and learning while building our product, we should do the same for the team, process and work environment.
 We should look at what went well and what did not go so well.
 Acknowledging what went well has a positive psychological effect and what didn’t go so well is food for improvement.
 By keeping the interval short, we can better remember what happened and keep it specific and small.
 Also the improvements should be kept small enough to fit in the next interval.
 Remember, a little better every day, is a lot better every month and a whole lot better every year.

 - Chaordic – According Eijnatten, a chaordic system is a system composed of elements connected in a complex and dynamic form, forming a whole whose behavior is simultaneously unpredictable (chaotic) and standardized (having order).
 The world is not simple, it is not complex all the time either.
-Looking at Dave Snowden’s sensemaking framework called “Cynefin”, see image below, we find 4 distinct domains: Obvious, Complicated, Complex, and Chaotic.
+Looking at Dave Snowden’s sensemaking framework called “Cynefin”, see image below, we find 4 distinct domains: Clear, Complicated, Complex, and Chaotic.
 Our world is a combination of all four, hence the name Chaordic.
-However, in a given situation you will find yourself in one of the four.
-When things are clear and you just have to pick the right solution, you are in the Obvious domain.
+However, in a given situation you will find yourself predominantly in one of the four.
+When things are obvious and you just have to pick the right solution, you are in the Clear domain.
 When you require expert analysis to help identify a proper solution, you are in the Complicated domain.
-When you are unable to analyze your way to an existing solution and need to experiment until one emerges, you are in the Complex domain.
+When you are unable to analyze your way to an existing solution and need to experiment until a patterns hinting towards one emerges, you are in the Complex domain.
 When you find yourself in a situation where cause and effect seem to have no connection at all and complete new solutions come into existence out of the blue, you find yourself in the Chaotic domain.
-Finally, if you are unclear in what domain you find yourself, you are in the center domain of Confused.
+Finally, if you are unaware or unclear in which domain you find yourself, you are in the center domain of Confused.
 Together they are sometimes referred to as “the 5 C’s of Cynefin”.